german/rnotify/README.md

 * Rails.logger messages (ones with severity >= WARN level)

-* Results of running rspec/cucumber/test::unit test suits [TODO]
+* Results of running rspec/cucumber/test::unit test suits

 In order to use it you need to make sure you have a 'notify-bin' package installed: